typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

 ## Construct a WriterT

 A `WriterT` can be built starting from multiple values.
-Here is the list of available constructors with a brief explanation and an example.
+Here is the list of the main available constructors with a brief explanation and an example.

 `WriterT[F[_], L, V](run: F[(L, V)])`
 :  This is the constructor of the datatype itself.
 It just builds the